15 Non-Culinary Uses of Coconut Oil

 In addition to homemade shampoo, you can also make homemade toothpaste with coconut oil.

 All you have to do is mix equal parts coconut oil and baking soda to make a thick mixture and use it normally with a toothbrush.
 Both coconut oil and baking soda are excellent for cleaning your teeth and can keep your oral hygiene in optimal condition.
+While coconut oil is known for its significant benefits, sunflower oil can also be used as part of the treatment options for maintaining oral health.
 If the taste puts you off or you’re feeling a little fancy, you can add a few drops of peppermint oil to give it a familiar, toothpaste-like taste.

 8. Anti-Wrinkle Cream